National Archives Frequently Asked Questions

 The Office of the Federal Register's Public Laws is a good place to research, or sign up for email notification of, recently enacted laws.

-New laws can be further researched on the Thomas web site at the Library of Congress.
-Thomas has the complete text of laws from the most recent Congress back to the 101st Congress (1989-1990).
+New laws can be further researched at the Library of Congress.
+It has the complete text of laws from the most recent Congress back to the 101st Congress (1989-1990).
 You can find summary and status information, but not the full text, back to the 93rd Congress.
 (1973-1974).
 GPO Access' Legislative Information website provides additional information.

 The first 42 Congresses (1789-1873) are available online in the Library of Congress' American Memory Project.